deepaklearner/sample_cypher/further_req.md

 2.
 Requirement to code in python """

 Update table glide.iamidsidentities in mysql db.
-Find the record based on primary key user id (resourceid), and update only those records and only specific columns"""
+Find the record based on primary key user id (resourceid), and update only those records and only columns that i have in my dataframe.
+Leave the other columns as it is with no change in data.
+"""
+2.1 i have huge data .7 million
+2.2 can we avoid iterrows